d35k/laravel-bootstrap-admin-template/README.md

     git clone https://github.com/d35k/laravel-bootstrap-admin-blank.git

-After that, type `composer install` for downloading vendor requirements, and for beginning to create your amazing projects, just type `npm install` and `npm run dev`.
+After that, type `composer install` command into you terminal for installing vendor requirements, and start to create your amazing projects, just type `npm install` and `npm run dev` commands for compile your amazing codes.

 ## Writing your own SASS and JS